yaogara/yaogara-ark/content/plants/banisteriopsis-muricata.md

 - Stems are cleaned, pounded, and shredded to increase extraction efficiency; pieces may be sun-dried or used fresh depending on logistical and ceremonial considerations [3].

 Brewing:
-- Shredded vine is layered with DMT-containing leaves, commonly from [[Psychotria viridis]] or [[Diplopterys cabrerana]], and decocted over low heat for several hours or through repeated reductions [1][3].
+- Shredded vine is layered with DMT-containing leaves, commonly from [[plants/psychotria-viridis]] or [[plants/diplopterys-cabrerana]], and decocted over low heat for several hours or through repeated reductions [1][3].
 - The red vine is said to impart a distinctive hue to the brew, and many healers attribute a particularly incisive visionary capacity to preparations dominated by B. muricata [3].
 - Final potency reflects plant selection, ratios, reduction time, and the healer’s intentions; in some traditions, multiple small servings are spaced over a night ceremony to modulate depth and duration [1][3].